Lemon Chess Pie

 • Skill Level: This Lemon Chess Pie is surprisingly easy to make, even if you’ve never made a chess pie before!

-• Total Time: About 1 hour and 10 minutes from start to finish.
+• Total Time: You’ll have fresh pie on the table in 1 hour and 10 minutes from start to finish.

-• Variations: For a more flavorful twist, serve your pie with a dollop of Lemon Whipped Cream or a spoonful of Lemon Curd on top.
-You can also add a thin layer of Homemade Raspberry Jam to the bottom of the crust before adding the filling for a sweet, fruity upgrade.
+• Variations: For an extra-lemony flavor, serve your pie with a dollop of Lemon Whipped Cream or a spoonful of Lemon Curd on top.
+You can also add a thin layer of Homemade Raspberry Jam to the bottom of the crust before adding the filling for a sweet, fruity upgrade!

 A slice of lemon pie on a white plate with a forkful cut out, sitting on stacked plates.
 In the background, there are lemon halves, a bowl of powdered sugar, a whole pie, and a pie server on a marble surface.